-Throughout CAM’s nearly 8 year relationship with the Little Sisters of the Poor at St. Martin’s Home, multiple, individual, design/build projects have been constructed within the home.
-Most recently was the completion of the design/build renovations to the Chapel, its gathering and parlor areas, the Convent and Postulant residences.
+Throughout CAM’s with the Little Sisters of the Poor at St. Martin’s Home, multiple, individual, design/build projects have been constructed within the home.
+One project included the completion of the design/build renovations to the Chapel, its gathering and parlor areas, the Convent and Postulant residences.

 As with the entire project, chapel renovations included full hazardous materials abatement, removal of all but two walls within the chapel space, replacement of the existing glass panels with new handmade art glass, replacing the entry doors, and a new level five finish barrel vault ceiling was added.
 All of the electrical and HVAC equipment is housed above the ceiling.
 Lighting is provided by 46 pendant lights, high hat perimeter and accent lighting.
 The lighting system has 8 dimming zones to provide multiple configurations for the various services.
 The high ceiling at the perimeter of the chapel has been constructed as a drywall cove which is sprayed with an acoustic treatment.